cubed-dev/cubed/README.md

 Rechunker is interesting, since it implements a very targeted use case (rechunking persistent N-dimensional arrays), using only stateless (serverless) operations, with guaranteed memory usage.
 Even though it can run on systems like Beam and Dask, it deliberately avoids passing array chunks between worker nodes using the shuffle.
 Instead, all bulk data operations are reads from, or writes to, cloud storage (Zarr in this case).
 Since chunks are always of known size it is possible to tightly control memory usage, thereby avoiding unpredictable memory use at runtime.

-This project is an attempt to go further: implement all distributed array operations using a fixed-memory serverless model.
+This project is an attempt to go further: implement all distributed array operations using a bounded-memory serverless model.

 ## Design